 My last few hours in one of my favorite countries has been a riot.
 It seems fitting that India wouldn’t let me down.

 Stephanie and I booked a flight out from Chennai to Sri Lanka at 10am the next morning, while Karen was flying out of Chennai to Kochin around the same time.
-The hard part was that on the night before our morning departures, we were still 5 hours south of Chennai, which meant we had to take a risky approach in catching a 3am bus so we could make our flights on time.
+The hard part was that on the very night before our morning departures, we were still in Pondicherry, 5 hours south of Chennai, which meant we had to take a risky approach in catching a 3am bus so we could make our morning flights on time.

 Luckily, buses from Pondicherry to Chennai run 24/7.
 So we encountered a few challenges:

 Step 1: Find a way out of a locked hotel.

 Step 2: Find a rickshaw on a deserted street.

 Step 3: Find the 3am bus to Chennai.

 Step 4: Reach Chennai airport, bleary-eyed and underslept.

 Step 5: If you have a lot of Indian rupees and find yourself leaving India from Chennai airport, either leave the airport to exchange it somewhere else or spend the rupees.
 The ‘Thomas Cook’ exchange counter (the only one at the airport) runs this awful monopoly where they take 12% commission as well posting a horribly unfair exchange rate.